 - What your blog is all about

-- Brief history of the blog – how and when it was formed.
+- A brief history of the blog – how and when it was formed.

 - Categories of types of content published